jcwashington/Pro-Readme-Generator/README.md

   ## [Project Usage](#usage)
   Simply enter your criteria in the CLI to generate your README file.
 Below see a gif of the functionality.
-A full video can be found in the assets folder:
+A full video can be found [here](https://drive.google.com/file/d/1fJx5ibAr0VvT71bGGA9s4BMJ_h5xl0X4/view?usp=sharing)]:

   ![README generator](assets/READMEgeneration.gif)